pfwd/cv/index.md

 Writing Technical specifications and conducting project analysis for control panel development.

 Acting as project lead for small to medium-sized projects.
-Working with with other User Interface and Quality Assurance teams.
+Working with with User Interface and Quality Assurance teams.

 Daily technology used: PHP (Zend) and JavaScript (jQuery)